 Download the Odin version of your choice from the below versions and then extract the zip file to get Odin .exe file.

 Keep in mind: Always download the latest version, as using the latest version of Odin will fix some of the issues automatically without you ever needing anything to fix such issues.

 Odin tips and tricks

-When you don’t need to restart the device right after flashing the firmware/root/TWRP — as you may need to reboot into recovery mode, or maybe flash another file in download mode — than uncheck the Auto Reboot box.
+- When you don’t need to restart the device right after flashing the firmware/root/TWRP — as you may need to reboot into recovery mode, or maybe flash another file in download mode — then uncheck the Auto Reboot box.
 If not visible directly, then find it in Options tab.

-The BL tab is for the file whose name begins with BL prefix.
+- The BL tab is for the file whose name begins with BL prefix.
 BL stands for bootloader.
-When extracting the firmware, if you get a file that begins with BL prefix, than use that file in the BL tab.
+When extracting the firmware, if you get a file that begins with BL prefix, then use that file in the BL tab.

-The AP tab can use the full firmware when only one .tar is extracted from the firmware.
-However, if you get more than one .tar files, than use file whose name begins with AP prefix in the AP tab.
+- The AP tab can use the full firmware when only one .tar is extracted from the firmware.
+However, if you get more than one .tar files, then use file whose name begins with AP prefix in the AP tab.